CurveDocs/curve-resources/docs/en/reward-gauges/creating-a-pool-gauge.md

 !!!warning "Warning"
     The same address **must** deploy the gauge both on mainnet and the sidechain for this process to work.

-To deploy a sidechain gauge go to the [Deploy Gauge](https://curve.finance/#/ethereum/deploy-gauge) page.
+To deploy a sidechain gauge go to the [Curve Finance: Deploy Gauge](https://curve.finance/dex/ethereum/deploy-gauge) page.
 The click the  switch so it's on the right as shown below.
 The "Deploy Sidechain Gauge" screen will then be shown.

 ![Deploy Sidechain Gauge UI](../images/ui/deploy-sidechain-gauge.png){: .centered }